 Your sub-topic content will give you a head start on creating your pillar content offer, but it’s likely you’ll need to create additional content to complete it.

 Content needed for creating your pillar content offer:

 - Table of contents

 - Author page

 - Insert a relevant call-to-action for the call-to-action page

 10. Design an eye-catching cover

 “Don’t judge a book by its cover.”
-Well in this case, people will judge your pillar content offer by its cover!
-You’ll want to make sure you create a cover that’s both visually appealing and coincides with your brand style guide.
+Well, in this case, people will judge your pillar content offer by its cover!
+Make sure you create a cover that’s both visually appealing and fits in with your brand style guide.

 Tips for creating a great cover template:

 - Include branding elements from your brand style guide